MPAS-Dev/MPAS-Model/local_software/mpas-tools-br/README.md

 **Note:** See the end of the next section on how to install singularity in Mac OS X.

 Next, create `cache` and `tmp` directories and instruct Singularity to use them during the building process.
-This might avoid potential problems with the image size:
+This might avoid potential problems memory usage and with the image size:

 ```bash
 mkdir -p $HOME/cache